The more alignment you have, the more autonomy you can grant. The one enables the other.

 ARTs Deliver All or Part of a Value Stream

-One primary consideration is size.
 Effective ARTs typically consist of 50 – 125 people.
 The upper limit is based on Dunbar’s number, which suggests a limit on the number of people with whom one can form effective, stable social relationships.
 The lower limit is based mostly on empirical observation.
-However, trains with fewer than 50 people can still be very effective, and provide many advantages over legacy Agile practices for coordinating Agile teams.
+However, trains with fewer than 50 people can still provide good value, and provide many advantages over legacy Agile practices for coordinating Agile teams.

-Given the size constraints, there are two primary patterns that occur:
+Given the size constraints, there are two main patterns of ART design (Figure 9):

 - Smaller value streams can be implemented by a single ART

-- A larger value stream must be supported by multiple ARTs, as Figure 8 illustrates
+- A larger value stream must be supported by multiple ARTs

-In the latter case, enterprises apply the elements and practices of the Large Solution Level and create a Solution Train to help coordinate the contributions of ARTs and Suppliers to deliver some of the world’s largest systems.
+In the latter case, enterprises apply the elements and practices of Large Solution SAFe and create a Solution Train to help coordinate the contributions of ARTs and Suppliers to build and deliver some of the world’s largest systems.

-Learn More Knaster, Richard and Dean Leffingwell.
+Learn More Knaster, Richard, and Leffingwell, Dean.
 SAFe Distilled, Applying the Scaled Agile Framework for Lean Software and Systems Engineering.
 Addison-Wesley, 2017.
 Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.
 Leffingwell, Dean.
 Scaling Software Agility: Best Practices for Large Enterprises.
 Addison-Wesley, 2007.